WTSA Constitution and Bylaws

 b.
 Dues.
 All Active members shall pay dues.
 The amount of dues may be changed upon the recommendation of the Council and approval of the majority of the members present at the Annual Business Meeting.
 Dues shall be payable on April 16th of each year.
 Members may not attend a meeting unless their dues are current.

-d.
+c.
 Moving Outside Geographic Limits.
 Active members who move outside the geographic limits of the Association may maintain their status and shall not be limited in number.
-They shall be exempt from the Annual Meeting attendance requirement under Section 1(f) below.

 Section 2.
 Senior Members.